Parameter estimation of an acoustic

 by one that uses the adjoint operators on .

-If and are functions, the adjoint of a linear operator
+are functions, the adjoint of a linear operator

 is defined by